 On the other hand, Medicare Advantage PPO plans with dental care have higher monthly costs.
 Depending on the demographics, the average monthly premium is between $40.00 and $200.00.
 PPOs have an average copay of around $50.00.

-Again, final costs depend on where you live, what procedures you have done, and who does them.
+Are you wondering how much seniors spend on dental care without Medicare coverage?
+The final costs depend on where you live, what procedures you have done, and who does them.
 But for simple, routine services like cleaning, examinations, and some less complicated procedures, the average amount is over $1,000.00 per year.
 For those who need dentures, partials, or more complicated procedures, the average can rise to $2,000.00 annually.

 If you are concerned about having to cover large dental care costs on a limited income, a Medicare Advantage plan with dental care can be worthwhile.
 Before enrolling in a Part C plan, you should have all the information about what deductibles, copayments, coinsurance, and limitations the plan carries.